Controls what happens when there are not enough bars to calculate a simple average or indicator

 If UseAvailableBars is not specified in a script then the value from the Settings Panel will be used.

-When UseAvailableBars is False (the default), then any simple average or indicator that does not have enough data to calculate the correct value will return NaN (not a number), and the formula will stop being evaluated.
+When UseAvailableBars is False (unchecked), then any simple average or indicator that does not have enough data to calculate the correct value will return NaN (not a number), and the formula will stop being evaluated.

-When UseAvailableBars is True, simple averages and indicators are calculated using however many bars are available.
+When UseAvailableBars is True (checked), simple averages and indicators are calculated using however many bars are available.
 For example, if a formula refers to Avg(C,200) and the current bar is only the 100th bar of the data for that symbol, then the 100-day average close will be returned instead.